 Head lice can live for up to 48 hours off the head before they need a blood meal from someone’s scalp.
 If your child has a favourite toy they sleep with or just carry around then it is feasible that a louse could crawl off and sit on the stuffed toy.
 Hoover the toys or put them in a plastic bag for 48 hours or until your child is totally clear.

-After the first appointment with The HairForce your child will no longer be infectious to anyone around them.
+After the first appointment with The Hairforce your child will no longer be infectious to anyone around them.
 We essentially remove all the head lice and all the visible eggs.
-If any lice are left in the hair, they can continue to lay eggs.
-If any eggs are left in the hair, they have the likelihood of hatching.
+It is essential to remove both the lice and the eggs – if any lice are left in the hair, they can continue to lay eggs and if any eggs are left in the hair, they have the likelihood of hatching.

 Once this is done two things are important to do.
 Firstly they must wear their hair back to ensure they do not pick up anything again from their school friends.
 Secondly, you need to bear in mind that when head lice lay their eggs, they lay invisible sacks of liquid.
 This means that there will be more eggs coming through in the days following the clear out.

 At The Hairforce we would see you again, seven days later, to remove those eggs coming through.